C-Advait/SuperSpeedDino/README.md

 * Game over ![game over](images/obstacle_images/game_over.PNG)

 ### Scoring
-Scoring is done using the *Pytessarct* OCR library, which converts a score, like below, into text.
+Scoring is done using the *Pytesseract* OCR library, which converts a score, like below, into text.
 This approach occasionaly produces errors, due to the nature of the pixelated font of the score.

 As the library uses a neural network to interpret the characters, in the future it will be retrained